-The National Nanotechnology Laboratory (LNNano) is part of the Brazilian National Center for Research in Energy and Materials (CNPEM), a social organization supervised by the Brazilian Ministry of Science, Technology and Innovations (MCTI).
+The Brazilian Nanotechnology National Laboratory (LNNano) is part of the Brazilian Center for Research in Energy and Materials (CNPEM), a social organization supervised by the Brazilian Ministry of Science, Technology and Innovations (MCTI).

 LNNano seeks excellence in the four areas of activity that constitute the mission of CNPEM: to act as a facility open to users from the entire scientific community; to be effective in high-end research; to promote technological innovation in the productive sector, and to disseminate knowledge through events and training.

 Created in 2011, LNNano is today a consolidated Laboratory and recognized by the national and international scientific community for the diversification of the infrastructure offered, the availability of cutting-edge techniques and a highly specialized team.
 The LNNano’s structure comprises a board that brings together four divisions: (I) Characterization, (II) Synthesis, (III) Nano and Microfabrication and (IV) Nanotoxicology and Nanobiotechnology.

 During the last 10 years, more than six thousand external users have had access to our state-of-the-art infrastructure, in addition to unique scientific and technical support in Brazil.